-Observe flue terminal clearances in accordance with AS 5601 or AS/NZS 5601.1.
-Refer also to "Vertical Flue Terminal Location" on page 34.
+Observe flue terminal clearances in accordance with AS/NZS 5601.1.
+Refer also to "Vertical Flue Terminal Location" on page 44.

 Note: The flue should not extend more than 1.5 m from the roof unless guy wires or other additional support is provided.